Boot Hill: In popular culture

 The first of three parts that compose the Neil Young song "Country Girl", that appears in his 1970 album with Crosby, Stills & Nash, "Déjà Vu", is called "Whiskey Boot Hill".

 The Outlaws' song "Hurry Sundown" also references "lying" an unnamed character in "Boot Hill".

-Several themes from Bob Dylan’s soundtrack album "Pat Garrett and Billy The Kid" (1973) contain the verse "Up to Boot Hill they'd like to send ya".
+Several themes from Bob Dylan's soundtrack album "Pat Garrett and Billy The Kid" (1973) contain the verse "Up to Boot Hill they'd like to send ya".

 The song "The Ballad of Billy the Kid" from Billy Joel's 1973 Album Piano Man contains the lyrics "And he never had a sweetheart, but he finally found a home, underneath the boothill grave that bears his name".

 "Boot Hill" (unknown) is the first track on Stevie Ray Vaughan's 1991 posthumous release The Sky is Crying.
 It was recorded in early 1989 and is one of the last fully produced songs completed prior to his untimely death in 1990.

-In cricket, the term 'Boot Hill' is used to refer to the fielding position of short-leg because of its proximity to the batsman and high likelihood of being hit by the ball, making the position particularly dangerous.
+In Cricket, the term 'Boot Hill' is used to refer to the fielding position of short-leg because of its proximity to the batsman and high likelihood of being hit by the ball, making the position particularly dangerous.
 Players fielding in this position typically wear a helmet and other protection.

 In the comic book series Preacher, the Saint of Killers rests at a tomb on Boot Hill when not actively pursuing his goals.

 Boot Hill Cemetery is the name of the graveyard at Phantom Manor in Disneyland Paris.

-In season 5 episode 16 of the animated series Spongebob Squarepants "Pest of the West".
-The character Spongebuck is told the old sheriff of Dead-Eye Gulch is at Boot Hill.
+In season 5 episode 16 of the animated series SpongeBob SquarePants, "Pest of the West", the character Spongebuck is told the old sheriff of Dead-Eye Gulch is at Boot Hill.

+Boothill is a playable character in Honkai: Star Rail.